slr71/notes/dnd/mad-mage.md

 pouch.
 The pouch contains bloodstone, onyx, an emerald, a ruby, and a sapphire.
 The bloodstone and onyx are worth 50 each.
 The emerald, ruby, and sapphire, are worth 50 each.

-Aarggh investigates the pillars and finds a suit of rusty armor, the remains of an animated guard that was destroyed years ago.
+Aargh investigates the pillars and finds a suit of rusty armor, the remains of an animated guard that was destroyed years ago.
 We continue following the hallway and open a door to a closet that is filled with skulls.
 We continue following the hallway.
 We come to the end of the hallway and find a secret door.
 We open the door, which leads to a room containing a throne and a chest.
 There is also a green colored helm lying on the floor.
 We open the chest and find a